icejester/canada-day-skull/README.md

 <img src="/images/silverLit-0.jpeg" width="600"/>

+The quality of light diffusion and reflection was evident from the first pour.

 <img src="/images/silverLit-1.gif" width="300"/> <img src="/images/silverLit-2.gif" width="300"/>

+As I added more resin the effect just kept getting better.
+The skull took on a really spooky glow depending on which light mode you went through.
+(These pictures all show the new mode for this year: Multi-color blink fade)

 <img src="/images/silverLit-3.gif" width="300"/> <img src="/images/silverLit-4.gif" width="300"/>

+More deffusion, more awesome...

 <img src="/images/silverOff.gif" width="600"/>

+When it's off, it's pretty difficult to discern that there are electronics in there.

 # The software
 I didn't do a whole lot different this time with exception to what I'm calling the blinkFade method.
 I wanted something that would look like randomly starting lights that faded away over time.
 I think this was a pretty succinct way to get that done.